 A: Never admit fault or liability until after you’ve spoke to an attorney.

 Q: Should the police be called?

 A: If the accident has resulted in injury or property damage in Colorado, the police must be called.

 Q: Should I seek medical assistance if I am not experiencing extreme pain?

 A: Yes.
 Some types of injuries, such as whiplash, may not be apparent immediately following an accident.
 For safety reasons, don’t delay seeking medical attention.

 Q: What happens if the other driver doesn't have insurance?

-A: You should consult an attorney; there could be other avenues to pursue to get you compensation.
+A: Contact your insurance company and an attorney; there may be other avenues from which to pursue compensation.

-At Peters & Nolan, LLC we work all of our personal injury cases on a contingency bases, which means we do not get paid until you get paid, so do not let the fear of not being able to afford an attorney stop you from calling us today.
+At Peters & Nolan, LLC we work all of our personal injury cases on a contingency basis, which means we do not get paid until you get paid, so do not let the fear of not being able to afford us stop you from calling today.
 You can reach us at (970) 243-4357.